 Breakfast and Hiking at Srilanna National Park

-Arriving at Srilanna National Park, we purchased boat tickets, about 100 baht per person, to one of the floating houses on the Dam.
-The company we used was called Eakachai Houseboat which offer various packages.
+Arriving at Srilanna National Park, we purchased boat tickets, 100 baht per person, to one of the floating houses on the Dam.
+The company was called Eakachai Houseboat which offer various packages.
 Several of us then consumed a delicious pork noodle soup at a restaurant close to the National Park entrance.
-The noodles were served with bean sprouts, dumplings, green vegetables and spices, as is traditional.
+The noodles were served with bean sprouts, dumplings, green vegetables and spices.
 Our morning activity involved a short hike into the National Park where the Dam first came into view.
-Moreover, the hike comprised several tracks into the mountains which provided spectacular views of the dense forest.
+The hike comprised several tracks into the mountains which provided spectacular views of dense forest.
 We followed a trail for about 2km before heading back to the entrance ready for our boat trip.

 Boat trip to the Floating Houses